ZippyMagician/Night/README.md

 ## About
 TODO.
 Currently working on getting the major stuff implemented before I rewrite the readme and work on documentation.

+Note for future: Currently there is no way for builtins and operators to efficiently call block arguments.
+The current solution is to offload their definitions to the actual `Night` struct and leave the definitions in `defs.rs` as internal errors (since they should never be called).
+It's not like it's any slower to do it this way, I just don't really like it right now, as it seems clunky in some situations.
+Might be a better way.

 - [x] Lexer
 - [x] Basic interpreter
 - [x] Operator structure